amarao/duoload/README.md

 * macOS (AMD64): `duoload-macos-amd64`
 * macOS (ARM64): `duoload-macos-arm64`

+Note: all binaries are coming unsinged (I don't have excess €100 to throw to Apple just for privilege to compile opensource software for their OS).

 After downloading, extract archive, make the binary executable (on Unix-like systems):
 ```bash
 unzip duoload-linux-amd64.zip